-The federal stimulus funds will help offset some the sharp declines in the revenues in the future years.
-However, IndyGo is working towards long-term strategies that will alleviate the gaps between the revenues and expenses in the future years by way of medications in the service levels and avoidance in the discretionary spending.
+Federal stimulus funds will help offset some of the sharpest declines to revenues in future years.
+However, IndyGo is working towards implementing long-term strategies that will alleviate any potential gaps.
 Efforts to secure additional capital funding from federal, state and local sources continues.